jamestalmage/node-version-cli/readme.md

 ## Failure Conditions and Exit Codes

-If the final arguments are `Version Condition`s (i.e. not `Output`), failure to satisfy the conditions will cause a `VersionConditionError` to be thrown and the process to exit with a non-zero error code.
+If the final arguments are `Version Condition`s (i.e. conditions not followed by`Output`), failure to satisfy the conditions will cause a `VersionConditionError` to be thrown and the process to exit with a non-zero error code.

 You can use this with the bash `||` operator to **skip** commands for some versions.